VUEngine/vuengine.github.io/documentation/setup/enhancing-build-times.md

     sudo apt install make libmpfr-dev libmpc-dev
     ```

-6. [VUEngine Studio](https://www.vuengine.dev/) automatically detects WSL when it is installed.
-You will have to restart with <span class="keys" data-osx="⇧⌘R">Ctrl+Shift+R</span> to pick up the change if you just installed WSL.
+6. Enable the setting <span class="setting">build.useWsl</span> to get [VUEngine Studio](https://www.vuengine.dev/) to automatically detect and use WSL when it is installed.
+You might have to restart with <span class="keys" data-osx="⇧⌘R">Ctrl+Shift+R</span> to pick up the change if you just installed WSL.